Amy P. Goldman Fellowship in Pre-Raphaelite Studies

 Receiving the Fellowship

-The recipient will be expected to be in residence and to make use of the resources of both the Delaware Art Museum and the University of Delaware Library, Museums and Press.
+The recipient will be expected to be in residence in Wilmington or Newark and to make use of the resources of both the Delaware Art Museum and the University of Delaware Library, Museums and Press.
 The recipient may also take advantage of these institutions’ proximity to other collections, such as the Winterthur Museum and Library, the Philadelphia Museum of Art, the Princeton University Library, and the Bryn Mawr College Library.
-Each recipient is expected to participate in an informal colloquium on their research subject during the course of Fellowship residence.
+Each recipient is expected to give a talk on their research subject during the course of Fellowship residence.

 A stipend of $3,000 is available for the one-month Fellowship.
-Housing will be provided.
+An additional $3,000 will be provided as a housing allowance.
 Personal transportation is recommended (but not mandatory) in order to fully utilize the resources of both institutions.

 The Fellowship is intended for those who are working toward or hold a Ph.D., or can demonstrate equivalent professional or academic experience.
 Applications from Ph.D.-track graduate students, independent scholars and museum professionals are welcome.
 By arrangement with the Yale Center for British Art, New Haven, CT, scholars may apply to each institution for awards in the same year; every effort will be made to offer consecutive dates.